 Our UCAT experts have created a series of example UCAT questions that are typical of the real exam, to give you a flavour of what you will face in the exam.

 Here you can download useful UKCAT Study Materials to help you in your preparation for the test.
 Our UKCAT Section Guide takes you through each of the skills that the UKCAT tests.

-Our UKCAT study schedule covers important dates and when you should be starting.You can use our UKCAT study schedule to build your own plan.
+Our UCAT study schedule covers important dates and when you should be starting.You can use our UCAT study schedule to build your own plan.

 There are two medical admissions tests in the UK: the UKCAT (UK Clinical Aptitude Test), and the BMAT (BioMedical Admissions Test).
 UK Medical schools favour one or the other.